How To Make a Cake from Scratch

 After the butter and sugar are creamed together, it is time to add the eggs.
 Add the eggs in one at a time to give them a chance to emulsify into the batter.

 You may add the eggs while the mixer is running on low to further incorporate them.
 The eggs should be room temperature to create smoother, more homogenous batter — if the eggs are cold, the batter may appear curdled.

 Alternate adding the remaining dry ingredients with the wet.
-This way, the batter better absorbs all of the liquids without having to overmix the dry ingredients (more on this in a bit!).
+This helps the batter better absorbs all of the liquids without the risk of overmixing the dry ingredients (more on this in a bit!).

-To start, make sure your flour, baking powder, and salt are sifted together.
-With the mixer on low (you don't want flour flying everywhere), add in half the flour mixture.
+To start, sift together your flour, baking powder, and salt well.
+With the mixer on low (you don’t want flour flying everywhere), add in half the flour mixture.
 Continue to mix until the last streaks of flour begin to disappear.
 With the mixer still running, stream in the milk.
 Now is a good time to add the vanilla extract, too.
 Once the milk is mostly absorbed, stop the mixer and scrape down the sides and bottom of the bowl.

 Putting together a great cake batter is no simple task, so it’s a good idea to know what to look for when checking to make sure your cake has baked properly.
 Instead of just relying on the clock, here are a few other indicators that your cake is done: